oracle-livelabs/adb/atp-twitter-api/review-machine-learning/review-machine-learning.md

 This lab assumes you have:
 - An Oracle Always Free/Free Tier, Paid or LiveLabs Cloud Account

-## Task 1: Review Machine Learning Model
+## Task 1: Review machine learning model

 1. With cloud SQL Developer still open, notice the columns for the **MODEL** table.
 You might need to scroll the table over to see the additional columns.